SitePen/dgrid/doc/usage/Styling-dgrid.md

 <link rel="stylesheet" href="dgrid/css/dgrid.css">
 ```

-You may also need to include the following stylesheets under specific circumstances:
+You may also need to include `dojo/resources/dnd.css` (or equivalent custom styles)

-* `dojo/resources/dnd.css` (or equivalent custom styles), if you are using the `ColumnReorder` or `DnD` extensions
+if you are using the `ColumnReorder` or `DnD` extensions.
-* `dgrid/css/TouchScroll.css`, if you are using the `dgrid/TouchScroll` module

 ### Notes on Structural Styles